eccentricdevotion/TARDIS/player-preferences.md

 This requires the [TARDIS Resource Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/) to see the different sonic textures.
 Use the command to open the Sonic Screwdriver GUI.

+To change the screwdriver texture:

+- Place your sonic in the lower left slot and then select the screwdriver of your choice
+- To change the colour of the sonic’s display name, click the wool block to choose a colour
+- Remove your screwdriver and close the GUI

 ![Sonic Screwdriver GUI](images/docs/sonic_prefs_menu.jpg)